-The PCC Foundation, in partnership with PCC’s Office of Professional and Organizational Development, is pleased to announce the award of six PCC Foundation mini-grants, supporting student retention for the academic year 2013/14.
+The PCC Foundation, in partnership with PCC’s Office of Professional and Organizational Development, is pleased to announce the award winners for PCC Foundation mini-grants, supporting PCC student retention.

 PCC Foundation mini-grants give financial support to faculty and staff projects that improve the quality of instruction, programs, and services at PCC.
 The mini-grant program is supported by the PCC Foundation with funds raised through the annual Faculty/Staff/Retiree Campaign and through general Foundation fundraising.

 Sisters in Strength Group, Co-Facilitation Project – $2,500

 Coordinator: Anne O’Reilly

 Sisters in Strength (SIS) is a support group for PCC students who are self-identified female survivors of trauma.
 This is a psycho-educational group that strengthens participants’ understanding and ability to manage the stressors that trauma tends to produce.
 Survivors often experience great difficulty in managing trauma triggers and maintaining cognitive focus on schoolwork.
 In addition, an individual's history with trauma might impact self-esteem and the self-confidence needed to persist.
 Through a strength-based approach, SIS addresses how these stressors interfere with participants’ educational goals at PCC and strengthens the likelihood of participants’ persistence/retention at the College.

 This project is a collaborative effort between the Sylvania Women’s Resource Center and the Sylvania Counseling Center.
 Increasing linkages between these partners builds stronger working relationships between staff members resulting in informed referrals and collaborative support of students.